 Brown beige massive terracotta with traces of red orange paint.

-Sculpture representing a standing woman.
+Sculpture representing a standing man.
 The legs are lanky and slightly arched.
-The belly is rounded and the navel is hollowed-out.
-The large hips are tied with a loincloth falling between the legs and contrasting with the thin waist.
-The arms are folded and the hands are holding the generous breasts from below.
+The belly is thin with a hollowed-out navel.
+He is bare-chest and wears a loincloth that covers his hips.
+The arms adorned with bracelets are folded and the hands lay on the waist.
 The face has been delicately modeled.
 The open mouth shows the gums.
 The turned up nose has its nostrils pierced.
 The almond shaped eyes are oblique and have been carved.
-Her set of jewels, composed of a multi row necklace, bracelets on both wrists, circular earrings with pendants and a high headdress, has been realized with the pelletizing technique.
-The headdress has a grooved band topped by a turban with a cross motif on the front.
+His set of jewels, composed of a pectoral plaque, bracelets on both arms, circular earrings and a high headdress attached by a chinstrap, has been realized with the pelletizing technique.
+The headdress has a grooved band topped by a very expressive monkey’s head.
 Red paint is applied on the feet, the hands and the headdress.

 -Ancient collection of Guy Joussemet.